IliaZenkov/async-pubmed-scraper/README.md

 ##### Gets an average speed of about 13 articles/second. <br>
 This script asynchronously scrapes PubMed - an open-access database of scholarly research articles - and saves the data to a PANDAS DataFrame which is then written to a CSV intended for further processing.
-This script scrapes a user-specified list of keywords for all results pages asynchronously. <br
+This script scrapes a user-specified list of keywords for all results pages asynchronously.

 ## Example Usage and Data